- 2 pork tenderloins (1 pound each)

 - In a blender, combine the remaining ingredients and reserved apricots.
 Cover and process until smooth; set aside 1/3 cup.
 Pour remaining marinade into a large resealable bag; add tenderloins.
 Seal bag and turn to coat.
 Refrigerate for at least 2 hours, turning meat often.

 - Drain and discard marinade.
-Place pork in a greased 13-in. x 9-in. baking dish.
+Place pork in a greased 13x9-in. baking dish.
 Drizzle with reserved marinade.
-Bake, uncovered, at 400° for 30-35 minutes or until a meat thermometer reads 160°.
+Bake, uncovered, at 400° for 30-35 minutes or until a thermometer reads 160°.
 Yield: 6 servings.

 "This is probably THE best pork tenderloin that I've ever eaten!"